Interactions-as-a-Service/d1-orm/README.md

 ✨ A simple, strictly typed ORM, to assist you in using [Cloudflare's D1 product](https://blog.cloudflare.com/introducing-d1/)

-API reference can be found at https://d1-orm.pages.dev/modules
+Docs can be found at https://docs.interactions.rest/d1-orm/

-Docs can be found at https://d1-orm.pages.dev/guides
+API reference can be found at https://orm.interactions.rest/modules

 ## Installation